allthingstalk/arduino-wifi-sdk/README.md

 # Troubleshooting and Notes

-- This SDK has been tested and confirmed to work with the following software, so if you're having issues with your device/code, **make sure** you're working with at least these versions:
+- This SDK has been tested and confirmed to work with the following software, so if you're having issues with your device/code, **make sure you're working with at least these versions**:

     | Name | Version | Used for | Type | Description |
     |--|--|--|--|--|